KZYAD/xinli-jiankang/内容/作者/管理/_index.md

 ---
 # Display name
-title: 吳恩達
+title: 孔振宇
-name_pronunciation: Wu En da
+name_pronunciation: Kong Zhen Yu

 # Is this the primary user of the site?
 superuser: true